qiime2/docs/source/16s-overview.manual_edits.rst

 remove these sequences will introduce clustering artifacts and make your results mostly useless.

-If you're using DADA2 to denoise your sequences, you can remove biological sequences at the same time as you call the denoising function.
+If you're going to use DADA2 to denoise your sequences, you can remove biological sequences at the same time as you call the denoising function.
 All of DADA2's ``denoise`` fuctions have some sort of ``--p-trim`` parameter you can specify to remove base pairs from the